Dinesh0401/Wifipedia-agent/README.md

 ## About

-**Wifipedia-agent** is a research-grade benchmark system that evaluates LLM-powered Wikipedia retrieval agents on the [HotpotQA](https://hotpotqa.github.io/) dataset.
+**WikiQA-Bench** is a research-grade benchmark system that evaluates LLM-powered Wikipedia retrieval agents on the [HotpotQA](https://hotpotqa.github.io/) dataset.
 It implements a three-stage evaluation pipeline:

 1. **MIPROv2** — Automated prompt optimization via [DSPy](https://github.com/stanfordnlp/dspy)
 2. **ACE Offline** — Single-pass faithfulness and accuracy evaluation